RomanLut/Multiwii-ESP32-port/README.md

 ![](/doc/drawings.jpg)

-Solidowkrs 2018 drawings and STL files are available in **Drawings** folder and on Thingiverse https://www.thingiverse.com/thing:5460208
+Solidworks 2018 drawings and STL files are available in **Drawings** folder and on Thingiverse https://www.thingiverse.com/thing:5460208

 # No GPS modes?